secretGeek/til/git/discard_uncommitted_changes.md

 ^^ This will let you see the untracked files that would be deleted (including directories)

-If you're happy to lose the changes it list then run:
+If you're happy to lose the changes it lists then run:

 	git clean -fd